Abhishek-hash/rock-paper-scissors-React/README.md

 -> This is only Front end game, and does not store any data to localStorage or on backend db.

+-> You select one from Rock, Paper, Scissors.
+Computer randomly select one from Rock, Paper, Scissors automatically.

+-> If you win, your score increases by 1, if computer wins, computer's score increases by 1.
+If Draw, none's score changes.

+-> You can reset the game and start a new session, by pressing Reset button.
+When reset, each one score is 0.

 -> Just open the game and play.